kubernetes/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

   // Counters defines the set of counters for this mixin.
   // The name of each counter must be unique in that set and must be a DNS label.
   //
-  // The maximum number of counters is 32.
+	// The maximum number of counters across all counter sets and counter set
+  // mixins in a ResourceSlice is 256.
   //
   // +required
   Counters map[string]Counter